-Students are required to show valid PRCC ID cards when using any materials or computers in the Libraries and Learning Labs.
+Students are required to show valid PRCC ID cards when using any materials or computers in the Libraries, CEC, and Learning Labs.

 General Collection Circulation Policy

 Any current PRCC student or employee may check out books at the Libraries on the Poplarville, Hattiesburg and Hancock campuses.
 Books are checked out for a semester period.
 If books are not returned, borrowers are blocked from checking out other books pending return of materials or payment of replacement costs.
 Students must return all books before the end of each semester.